 A key feature of Colvars is the projection of total atomic forces onto specific CVs, forming the basis of the classic thermodynamic integration (TI) free-energy estimator.
-This estimator is typically used in the adaptive biasing force (ABF) method.87-89 Starting with NAMD 2.13, it can also be used in combination with other methods, including steered MD (SMD), umbrella sampling, and metadynamics (see Sec.
+This estimator is typically used in the adaptive biasing force (ABF) method.
+This estimator is typically used in the adaptive biasing force (ABF) method.
+This estimator is typically used in the adaptive biasing force (ABF) method.
+This estimator is typically used in the adaptive biasing force (ABF) method.
+This estimator is typically used in combination with other methods, including steered MD (SMD), umbrella sampling, and metadynamics (see Sec.
 VII).

-Because the projection of total forces requires the fulfillment of certain mathematical conditions, the TI estimator cannot be used directly in some cases.
+Because the projection of total forces requires the fulfillment of certain mathematical conditions, 88,93 the TI estimator cannot be used directly in some cases.
 However, variables can still be coupled to an extended Lagrangian system, the forces of which approximate then the true total forces of the variables for estimating the free energy, as is done, for instance, in the extended-system ABF algorithm, implemented in Colvars.
 The free energy can then be recovered from unbiased estimators.
-In two- and threedimensional cases, the free energy is now automatically computed based on estimates of its gradients.
+95,96 In two- and threedimensional cases, the free energy is now automatically computed based on estimates of its gradients.
 To work around the problem that the inexact numerical estimate of the gradients is not generally the gradient of a scalar field, the free-energy landscape is obtained as the solution of a Poisson equation, stating that the Laplacian of the free energy is equal to the divergence of the gradient estimator, subject to appropriate boundary conditions (periodic or non-periodic depending on the CVs in use).